Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the NYUAD Center for Interacting Urban Networks (CITIES), funded by Tamkeen under the NYUAD Research Institute Award CG001 and by the Swiss Re Institute under the Quantum Cities\textsuperscript{TM} initiative.
 The authors would also like to acknowledge in-kind support received from the Abu Dhabi Department of Transportation, in the form of the high-resolution traffic data that were used in our experiments.
+The opinions expressed in this article are those of the authors alone do not represent the opinions of CITIES or the Abu Dhabi Department of Transportation.